buc4lf/Ollama-VRAM-watchdog/README.md

 ## The Problem

 Models may occasionally fail to load fully into VRAM, falling back partially or entirely to CPU and causing degraded performance.
-This can happen due to Ollama model-switching timing, insufficient available VRAM, or contention with other GPU-hungry containers (ComfyUI, Whisper, etc.) when running Ollama in Docker alongside them.
+This can happen due to LLM model-switching timing, insufficient available VRAM, or contention with other GPU-hungry containers (ComfyUI, Whisper, etc.) when running Ollama in Docker alongside them.

 ```
 $ ollama ps